Monuments of India- 6 Remarkable Memorials

 Construction History

-Construction of the Taj Mahal, started in year 1632 CE.
-The construction is completed in year 1653 CE means it took around 21 years to complete the whole structure.
+Construction of the Taj Mahal started in the year 1632 CE.
+The construction was completed in the year 1653 CE, which means it took around 21 years to complete the whole structure.
 The architecture of this courtyard is rectangular and has large gates to access.

 The Taj Mahal was declared a World Heritage Site by UNESCO in 1983 CE.
-This monuments of India is also an outstanding model that represents Islamic India.
+These monuments of India are also an outstanding model that represents Islamic India.

 2. Qutub Minar

-The Qutb Minar has always been a tourist attraction and known as one of famous monuments of India.
-This monument is built-in medieval times.
+The Qutub Minar has always been a tourist attraction and known as one of the famous monuments of India.
+This monument was built in medieval times.

 In the face of many natural disasters, this monument stands as a testimony to India’s glorious history.
 UNESCO declares Qutub Minar at Mehrauli as a World Heritage Site.

-Among few Mouments of India Qutub Minar is built by mamluk dynasty’s Qutbuddin Aibak.
-Qutbuddin Aibak, the founder of the sultanate in Delhi, started construction of the Qutb Minar in 1929.
+Among the few monuments of India, Qutub Minar is built by mamluk dynasty’s Qutubuddin Aibak.
+Qutubuddin Aibak, the founder of the sultanate in Delhi, started construction of the Qutub Minar in 1929.

 The height of the family minaret is about 5 meters, and the diameter is 1.5 meters (5 feet).
 As the peak approaches, its diameter decreases.
 At the top of the tower, it has a diameter of 5.5 meters (3 feet).

-The Qutub Minar is a marvellous piece of architecture, and its charming carvings attract tourists.
-It is here that other than this Qutb Minar, other buildings prove the progress made by medieval architecture.
+The Qutub Minar is a marvelous piece of architecture, and its charming carvings attract tourists.
+It is here that other than this Qutub Minar, other buildings prove the progress made by medieval architecture.

 Ironstone is an incredible example of medieval metal.
 Wool and rain do not affect this column.
 The feature of this pillar is the iron, though it has not yet rusted.
 Besides, there are many antique buildings such as the Alai Darwaza.